Monetize your tracking page with rewards

 Over 90% of visitors are confirmed ecommerce customers, making them high value to advertisers.
 They are also very engaged - returning multiple times to check their delivery status.
 In fact, 39% of consumers check the tracking page daily during the parcel journey.

-There’s also a behavioural element at play.
+There’s also a behavioral element at play.
 Anticipation of a delivery triggers dopamine release, meaning consumers are emotionally primed and attentive while on the page.
 That heightened state of anticipation makes them more receptive to relevant offers and rewards.

 The result is a high intent, high attention environment that consistently outperforms traditional ad surfaces.